csijcs/snakepipes/README.rst

 Renaming files
 -------------
 **Note - all of youre sequencing filenames should contain a wz number (i.e. wz3909).
 Make sure to submit your samples with a wz number in the name or this script will not work.
-If there are two samples with the same wz number (i.e. same split across two lanes) with second file will be renamed wzNUMBER_2 (i.e. wz3909_2).
+If there are two samples with the same wz number (i.e. same sample split across two lanes) with second file will be renamed wzNUMBER_2 (i.e. wz3909_2).
 If there are more than two (not likely, but possible), it will give an error and not rename your additional files.
 If you do actually have more than two (i.e. split across more than two lanes), seek professional help.

 Before starting a pipeline, it's best to rename your files.
 The files from the core come with a very long filename (i.e. 5905_25_wz3909_TGACTTCG_S35.bam) and we will shorten this to just the wz number (i.e. wz3909.bam).